profile-project/profile/README.md

 # Profile

-> Think RSS meets twitter

 Profile is a self-hosted, micro-blogging platform for individuals who own their data.
 Profile is a standard for defining `profile.json` files which are the building blocks of the Profile network.

 ## Getting started
 The easiest way to get started is by creating your very own profile right [here](https://github.com/chickencoder/profile-starter)!